 -Phil Richardson, Storyteller and Observer of the Human Condition.

-Wish to respond: Return to the eMail that carried the link to this page and click "Reply."
+Wish to comment: Return to the eMail linked to this page and click "Reply" on your computer.

 Our unending thanks to Jim Bromley, who programs our Archive of Prior Commentaries